geniusmuzammil/Google_Data_Analytics_Capstone_Project/README.md

-# Google Data Analytics Capstone Project: Bitcoin vs Ethereum
+# Google Data Analytics Capstone Project: Analyzing the Fluctuations of Bitcoin and Ethereum

 This repository contains the code and analysis for the Google Data Analytics Capstone Project, focusing on comparing the cryptocurrencies Bitcoin and Ethereum.